 - Not being able to backup your pst-files.

-- An Outlook icon still in the Notification Area (later versions will show a special icon )
+- The Outlook icon is still in the Notification Area with an X in it ( )

 - outlook.exe is still running on the Processes tab in Task Manager (accessible via CTRL+SHIFT+ESC or by right clicking an empty spot on your Task bar and choosing Task Manager).